ElcioNeto/Tag_counting_barcodes/README.md

 The program works as a Rscript.

-To see the possible entrances of the program:
+To see the possible entrances of the program, type:

       Rscript script_tag_count_and_sequence_barcode_removal.R --help